vimalabathineni/vimalabathineni.github.io/projects.md

 3. Influence of biotic and abiotic factors on the incidence of pest complex of cashew
 4. Screening of germplasm to locate tolerant/ resistant types to major pests of the region

+**Scientist Horticulture** (**From January,2019 to August, 2023**) **Project leader** in Research projects/experiments as per approved technical programme of work at Horticulture Research station, Anantapur under **AICRP on Arid Zone FRuits (AZF), ICAR-CIAH,Bikaner**.

+1.Germplasm evaluation and maintenance of Aonla.
+2.Germplasm evaluation and maintenance of Ber.
+3.Germplasm evaluation and maintenance of Pomegranate.
+4.Germplasm evaluation and maintenance of Tamarind.
+5.Germplasm Repository, Evaluation and Improvement in Custard Apple.
+6.Varietal trial of Custard Apple.
+7.Varietal trial of Pomegranate.
+8.Varietal trial of Tamarind.
+9.Varietal trial of Aonla.
+10.Standardization of Pruning technology in Custard apple 11.Evaluation of different propagules of pomegranate for their reaction to biotic/abiotic stress 12.Multi-location testing of pomegranate sweet type hybrids for juice and table purpose 13.Multi-location testing of pomegranate sour type hybrids for processing (Anardana) 14.Development of ber based cropping system cv.
+Gola 15.High density planting in custard apple Phule Janaki (F1) (New Experiment)

+**Non Plan HORTICULTURE**
+1. Studies on effect of planting density and Canopy management on growth, yield and quality of Jamun cv.
+Konkan Bahadoli
+2. Studies on growth and development of two different cultivars of Dragonfruit (Hylocerous sp.) – Observation trial
+3. Varietal evaluation of Datepalm (Phoenix dactylifera L.)
+4. Effect of Pruning on yield and yield contributing characters in Jamun cv.Konkan Bahadoli (Onfarm trial)